5.4 Transport for Real-Time (RTP)

 The next bit is the padding (

-of the RTP header, data, and padding would be conveyed by the
+the complete length of the RTP header, data, and padding would be

 The extension (

 X) bit is used to indicate the presence of an

 extension header, which would be defined for a specific application and

 follow the main header.
 Such headers are rarely used, since it is

 generally possible to define a payload-specific header as part of the

 X bit is followed by a 4-bit field that counts the number of

 contributing sources, if any are included in the header.
 Contributing